Section 1: Purchasing Services Mission and Authority

-POLICY – Purchasing Services shall conduct or oversee the process of seeking and evaluating bids and proposals for equipment, goods and services with an aggregate value of $25,000 or more, or of $10,000 or more when sponsored funds are utilized.
+POLICY – Purchasing Services shall conduct or oversee the process of seeking and evaluating bids and proposals for equipment, goods, and services with an aggregate value of $25,000 or more, or of $10,000 or more when sponsored funds are utilized.

 Solicitation of competitive proposals is the responsibility of Purchasing Services.
 Such solicitations, which may from time to time be delegated by Purchasing Services to other departments, may be conducted by utilizing a formal Request for Proposal (RFP) or by less formal means such as telephone or verbal requests.

 In any case, solicitations for competitive proposals should include a clear and accurate description of the equipment, goods or services to be procured.
-Wherever possible, such descriptions, or specifications, should not contain features which unduly restrict or eliminate competition.
+Wherever possible, such descriptions, or specifications, should not contain features that unduly restrict or eliminate competition.

 There is no limit regarding the number of suppliers from whom competitive proposals should be sought.
-Depending on the equipment, goods or services being procured, the number will vary.
+Depending on the equipment, goods, or services being procured, the number will vary.
 All suppliers from whom the university can potentially derive value should be included in the solicitation process.

 2.3 Preferred Supplier Program (PSP) Contracts